 2.24 Stafford Town Centre does not offer the same range or number of retail facilities as offered by the centres beyond the Borough's boundary at Hanley, Wolverhampton or Birmingham and is also affected by centres such as Merry Hill and Telford, where major expansion has occurred.
-Although these constrain the catchment area and market share of Stafford, the town centre has good representation from multiple retailers and independents.
+However, the Town Centre Capacity Assessment identifies Stafford as a strong sub-regional centre, but recommends that key retail and leisure leisure schemes are necessary to ensure that the town centre remains vital and viable, and is able to successfully compete with other sub-regional centres.